CS-330-Reflections/Reflections-Project-Winter-2020/README.md

 <img src="prototype1_screenshot.PNG" width = 800px>

 We had made several changes and additions by the time we created our final prototype.
 We wanted our users to feel like this journal was theirs, so we implemented user profiles to act as a functional homepage and a way to customize their experience.
-First, the user logs into their account, where they are brought to their homepage.
+First, the user logs into their account, where they are brought to their homepage. (_User profiles_ component)

 <img src="home.png" width = 800px>

 From the homepage, the user can either opt to customize their account, search their old entries, or create a new entry.
-The data collection acts as a new entry page, in which the user can create a new journal entry, and add a mood or visual.
-Once the user clicks submit, the entry is saved and the user is brought back to their homepage.
+The data collection acts as a new entry page, in which the user can create a new journal entry, and add a mood or visual. (_Data Collection Form_ component) Once the user clicks submit, the entry is saved and the user is brought back to their homepage.

 <img src="new.png" width = 800px>

-The filter acts as the old entries storage, in which a user can filter their database on mood or prompt to find the entry they are interested in, or delete their entries.
+The filter acts as the old entries storage, in which a user can filter their database on mood or prompt to find the entry they are interested in, or delete their entries. (_Interactive Data Filter_ component)

 <img src="old.png" width = 800px>